 Deutsche Bank seeks to ensure that reputational risk is as low as reasonably possible.
-Reputational risk cannot be precluded as it can be driven by unforeseeable changes in perception of our practices by our various stakeholders (e.g. public, clients, shareholders and regulators).
+The risk of possible damage in perception of our practices by our various stakeholders (e.g., public, clients, shareholders and regulators) have been upfront consideration and active assessment and decision-taking before the event.
 Deutsche Bank strives to promote sustainable standards that will enhance profitability and minimize reputational risk.